UI-Research/urbnindicators/README.md

 #> Users should ensure that the logic embedded in this function--which was developed around five-year ACS estimates for 2017-2021--remains accurate for their use cases.
 #> Evaluation of measures and geographies over time should be thoroughly quality checked.
 #> Getting data from the 2017-2021 5-year ACS
+#> Warning: • You have not set a Census API key.
+Users without a key are limited to 500
+#> queries per day and may experience performance limitations.
+#> ℹ For best results, get a Census API key at
+#> http://api.census.gov/data/key_signup.html and then supply the key to the
+#> `census_api_key()` function to use it throughout your tidycensus session.
+#> This warning is displayed once per session.
 #> Getting data from the 2018-2022 5-year ACS

 acs_df %>%